MubassirAhmed/ELT-Data-Pipeline/README.md

 **4. ELT:**
 * Data from S3 is cleaned, & loaded into a temporary staging table; during this the data is cast into appropriate data types, before being copied into one wide mastertable in snowflake.
-* SQL transformations are then executed on the mastertable to create fact and dimension tables like so :~
+* SQL transformations will then be executed on the mastertable to create fact and dimension tables like so :~

 ![Alt Text](https://github.com/MubassirAhmed/ELT-Data-Pipeline/blob/main/include/Assets/Fact%20%26%20dimension%20tables.png)